ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

     jdbc_driver_module_name: 'org.postgresql'
 ```

-Add the above environment variables to the jboss.yml file to the end of the vars section
+Add the above environment variables to the jboss.yml file to the end of the vars section, and rerun the playbook to deploy the JDBC driver.

 ## Configuring with Jcliff

 We will use [JCliff](https://github.com/bserdar/jcliff) to configure JBoss EAP.
 Jcliff configures a running instance of EAP6/JBoss7 using modular configuration files.
-The [JCliff ansible collection](https://ansible-middleware.github.io/ansible_collections_jcliff/latest/) provides a wrapper for the JCliff module enabling it to be used in ansible playbooks.
+The [JCliff Ansible collection](https://ansible-middleware.github.io/ansible_collections_jcliff/latest/) provides a wrapper for the JCliff module enabling it to be used in ansible playbooks.

 We'll add in the jcliff collection and configure JBoss EAP to use the Postgresql database.